 However, comparison sites cannot offer customers the advice they need.
 As the insurance market becomes more competitive, IAs should position themselves on their competitive advantage as trusted risk advisors; rather than just another method of comparison shopping.
 They need to show customers why the advice they provide is an important service.

 Agents who are able to help clients understand their risk profile holistically and see what kinds of coverage best fit their needs will do leaps and bounds more for customers than Amazon or Google can do.

 Modern consumers turn to the internet first when they have questions about insurance.
 Agents ought to build a significant web presence that is tailored to their specific market area and provides information customers need.

 IAs’ online branding should first and foremost present their value proposition as trusted advisors.
 Agents must also adopt the digital tools that allow the ease of use that direct carriers provide.

 Of course, digital tools like online account management and online quotes have to go hand in hand with advice.
-Safeco is developing tools to help agents engage with customers online while maintaining a focus on the agent-customer relationship.
+At Liberty Mutual and Safeco are developing tools to help agents engage with customers online while maintaining a focus on the agent-customer relationship.

 These types of tools enable agents to provide advice in a scalable way—agents can direct customers to the webpage for information, then have more in-depth follow-up conversations to learn about the customer’s unique needs.